OpenRailAssociation/osrd/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-If you are brand new to OSRD or open-source development, we recommend going through the [GitHub issues](https://github.com/DGEXSolutions/osrd/issues) tab to find issues that interest you.
+If you are brand new to OSRD or open-source development, we recommend chatting with us on [libera chat](https://web.libera.chat/#osrd) or going through the [GitHub issues](https://github.com/DGEXSolutions/osrd/issues) tab to find issues that interest you.
 There are number of issues listed under `good first issue` where you could start out.

 ## Contribute code

-Commit style are detailed in the [osrd.fr/docs](https://osrd.fr/en/docs/guides/contribute/code/).
+Commit style is detailed in the [osrd.fr/docs](https://osrd.fr/en/docs/guides/contribute/code/).

 ### Pull request / code review